FarisZR/knocker-expo/docs/architecture.md

 - When background task runs, it only passes TTL/IP options to the `knock()` call if they are present and valid.
 - The Android scheduler has a minimum interval of 15 minutes (900 seconds).
 If a TTL below this threshold is set, the background service will not run and a warning will be shown to the user.
 - Each background execution stores a status payload (`background-last-run`) so the UI can surface stale/failing runs and prompt for corrective action (for example disabling battery optimizations on Android).
+- Background success notifications register an interactive category with a destructive “Stop background knocks” action.
+When tapped, the listener in [`initializeNotificationService`](src/services/notifications.ts:232) disables future background notifications, flips the persisted `background-service-enabled` flag to `false`, and calls [`unregisterBackgroundTask`](src/services/backgroundKnocker.ts:378) so no further background knocks run until re-enabled from the UI.
 - If a run fails or the OS reports restrictions while the app is backgrounded on Android, the HomeScreen exposes a guided CTA that opens the system battery optimization settings via `expo-intent-launcher`.

 ## 7. Testing & Migration Considerations